atashpulatov/data-api-demo/docs/pull_request_template.md

 ### Self Test &#9888;

+- [ ] I have run Test for Windows platform
+- [ ] I have run Test for Mac platform

 Please list your self test cases(if any) here since SET also need them.

 ## Test Suggestions